AQSoftware/doc-aq-miniapp-core/source/installation.rst

 Manually installing the AQ Miniapp Core Library
 ----------------------------------------------------

-IfYou can install the core library as an NPM module:
+If you can install the core library as an NPM module:

 .. code-block:: bash